Second year in a row: Hoegh Autoliners awarded “Shipping Line of the year - Multipurpose Vessel Operator” in India

 The award recognizes Hoegh Autoliners as a leader when it comes to carrying a wide variety of cargo, be it High & Heavy, Out of Gauge, Breakbulk or Project Cargoes on its modern fleet of PCTC vessels.

 “The award is a testament to the service and reputation we maintain in India and we are very proud to be recognized for our efforts here,” says Capt.
-Atuldutt Sharma, Breakbulk Sales at Höegh Autoliners India and continues:
+Atuldutt Sharma, Breakbulk Sales at Höegh Autoliners India continues:

 “This achievement comes down to the exceptional teamwork from colleagues in India and support from our global teams.
 They are consistently performing to the highest service level, a truly remarkable achievement.
 And we would also like to thank our customers for their continued support.”